Thursday, February 27, 2025

 Women have always swallowed their betrayals and sorrows

-for the sake of protecting their marriage.
+for the sake of protecting their marriages.

 Funny, but I do not think there has ever been a husband who realized